openstack/ironic/doc/source/deploy/upgrade-guide.rst

 Please refer to
 `ironic-inspector version support matrix
 <http://docs.openstack.org/developer/ironic-inspector/install.html#version-support-matrix>`_
-for details on which Ironic versions can work with which **ironic-inspector**/**ironic-discoverd** versions.
+for details on which ironic versions can work with which **ironic-inspector**/**ironic-discoverd** versions.

 It's also highly recommended that you switch to using **ironic-inspector**,